Hostage (memoir): Publication

-The book was officially launched on May 30, 2025 at the ANU – Museum of the Jewish People in Tel Aviv, and released on June 5, 2025.
+The book was officially launched on May 30, 2025 at the ANU – Museum of the Jewish People in Tel Aviv, and released on 5 June 2025.
 Sharabi later began giving motivational lectures in Israel and abroad under the title "The Light at the End of the Tunnel", sharing his story and message of hope and faith.

 The English translation, by Eylon Levy, was published by HarperCollins under the imprint Harper Influence on October 7, 2025.
 A wider international edition in additional languages is scheduled for release in late 2025.

 Reception

-Hostage received significant media attention and critical acclaim in both Israel and abroad.
+Hostage was the first memoir of a former hostage in the Gaza war.

 Writing for The Jewish Chronicle, reviewer Ben Kaplan described the book as "a highly readable account of barely imaginable nightmare" praising Sharabi’s ability to blend documentary precision with deep emotional resonance.

-The Jerusalem Post and JNS described the memoir as "the first published memoir of a freed Hamas captive" emphasizing its historical and emotional impact on the Israeli public.

-A week after its U.S. publication, Hostage entered the New York Times Best Seller list at number four.

-Upon its release in the United States, Hostage debuted at number four on the New York Times nonfiction list, reflecting its wide international readership and the growing global interest in firsthand accounts of the Gaza war.

 In Israel, the Hebrew edition set national sales records, selling over 20,000 copies within five days, surpassing 100,000 copies by September 2025, and earning Gold, Platinum, and Diamond Book Awards.

+Upon its release in the United States in October 2025, Hostage entered the New York Times Best Seller list at number four, reflecting wide international readership and growing global interest in firsthand accounts of the Gaza war.